Gender Reassignment Surgery Cost, Insurance and Financing Options

 - Mastectomy: PCTS charges $4,000 – $5,500 for a mastectomy, depending on the amount of skin reduction.

-- Body and buttock surgery: PCTS lists abdominoplasties at $6,200 or liposuction from $1,000 – $1,500.
-They don’t specifically recommend buttock surgery for transitioning males.
+- Body and buttock surgery: PCTS lists abdominoplasties at $6,200 and liposuction from $1,000 – $1,500.
+They don’t specifically recommend buttock surgery for trans men.

 - Genitalia: PCTS charges $8,500 for a phalloplasty with a half dozen or so add-ons, ranging from $1,500 for testicular implants to $7,200 for a hydraulic penile implant that simulates an erection.